-Part historical fiction and part contemporary mystery, The Girls of Alexandria is a breathtaking coming of age story about family, identity, and homeland.
+Part historical fiction and part contemporary mystery, The Girls from Alexandria is a breathtaking coming of age story about family, identity, and homeland.

 Perfect for fans of Elizabeth is Missing, Cooper’s novel follows 70-year-old Nadia, stuck in a London hospital and possibly suffering from dementia.
 With no family around her — especially not her sister who hasn’t been seen in 50 years — Nadia is left with nothing but a handful of cryptic postcards and her fading memories of growing up in Egypt to figure out how she got here and to find her missing sister before it’s too late.